Pavan7201/Mandir-Darshan/README.md

 # Indian Temple Project

-This is a frontend web project showcasing an Indian temple theme using HTML, CSS, and JavaScript.
+This is a frontend web project showcasing an Indian temple theme using HTML, CSS, React JS and JavaScript.

 ## Features